nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ---

-## Phase 1: Building the scalable Data Warehouse in SQL Server
+## Phase 1: Designing a Scalable Data Warehouse (Full-Stack BI Foundation)

 ### Objective
 Design and implement a scalable data warehouse using **SQL Server** to consolidate and model sales, customer, and product data from multiple source systems, enabling reliable analytical reporting.